Starting a business in China as an expatriate can be a rewarding venture, but it requires navigating a complex legal framework.

 Step 1: Company Name Registration

-Ensure the name complies with China’s naming conventions and is not already in use.
+Ensure the name complies with China’s naming conventions and is unique.

 - Articles of Association